 The Foundation provides for amounts that may be uncollectible on contributions, pledges, and other receivables.
 Management estimates the amount based on a variety of factors, including prior collection history and the ability of the donor to pay.
-For the year ended December 31, 2020, no allowance was deemed necessary.
+For the years ended December 31, 2021 and 2020, no allowance was deemed necessary.